-iTemporarily increase the cost limits for entry into the waiver.
-[Provide explanation of changes and specify the temporary cost limit.] j iiTemporarily modify additional targeting criteria.
-[Explanation of changes] s ervices iTemporarily modify service scope or coverage.
+i.
+Temporarily modify service scope or coverage.

 [Complete Section A- Services to be Added/Modified During an Emergency.]

+ii.
+Temporarily exceed service limitations (including limits on sets of services as described in Appendix C-4) or requirements for amount, duration, and prior authorization to address health and welfare issues presented by the emergency.

+[Explanation of changes]

-Temporarily exceed service limitations (including limits on sets of services as ribed in Appendix C-4) or requirements for amount, duration, and prior authoriz [] Explanation of changes] 6 1 8 6 8 Temporarily add services to the waiver to address the emergency situation example, emergency counseling; heightened case management to address emergenceds; emergency medical supplies and equipment; individually directed goods a services; ancillary services to establish temporary residences for dislocated waive enrollees; necessary technology; emergency evacuation transportation outside of scope of non-emergency transportation or transportation already provided through waiver).
-1 rate]:
+iii.
+Temporarily add services to the waiver to address the emergency situation (for example, emergency counseling; heightened case management to address emergency needs; emergency medical supplies and equipment; individually directed goods and services; ancillary services to establish temporary residences for dislocated waiver enrollees; necessary technology; emergency evacuation transportation outside of the scope of non-emergency transportation or transportation already provided through the waiver).